New and Latter House of Israel, Detroit Michigan |

 1891 Directory Detroit: Miss Carie Bendry bds 47 Hamlin Ave Detroit

-William and Elizabeth Bickle and their children, Frank and Bernice Bickle
+William Bickle born circa 1849 England, and his wife, Elizabeth Bickle and their children, Frank and Bernice Bickle

 She was said to have "unblushingly" spoken of her relationship with Prince Michael.